1990 Indianapolis 500: Friday May 18

-Time trials (second weekend)
+Time trials (Second weekend)

-Pole Day Part 3 – Saturday May 19
+Saturday May 19

-On Saturday May 19, pole qualifying resumed, with 16 cars still eligible for the pole round.
+On Saturday May 19, pole qualifying resumed at 11 a.m., with 16 cars still eligible for the pole round.
 Arie Luyendyk (223.304 mph) squeezed onto the front row, bumping Bobby Rahal back to row two.
 The highly anticipated run by Al Unser Jr. was a disappointment, as he only managed 220.920 mph, putting him in 7th starting position.

-By holding on to the second starting position, Rick Mears qualified on the front row for a record 10th time in his career.
-A total of 23 cars qualified during the pole round, and at 11:45 a.m., the original qualifying draw had exhausted.
-Emerson Fittipaldi officially won the pole position.
-It was the second year in a row the defending champion had won the pole, and Penske Racing swept 1st-2nd on the grid.
+By holding on to the second starting position, Rick Mears qualified on the front row in his career for a record tenth time.
+At 11:45 a.m., the original qualifying draw had exhausted, and the pole round concluded.
+Emerson Fittipaldi officially won the pole position, and 23 cars were qualified.
+It was the second year in a row the defending champion had won the pole, and Penske Racing swept 1st–2nd on the grid.

 "Third day" qualifying commenced at 11:50 a.m., with Johnny Rutherford waving off a slow run.
-Scott Brayton, who missed his chance to qualify on Sunday, put in a solid speed, as did Teo Fabi, who also missed out on the pole round.
-The two Alfa Romeo entries of Roberto Guerrero and Al Unser, Sr. put their cars safely in the field, as did Tom Sneva in a Buick.
+Scott Brayton and Teo Fabi, who both of whom had missed out on a chance to qualify during the pole round, put in solid speeds.
+The two Alfa Romeo entries of Roberto Guerrero and Al Unser Sr. put their cars safely in the field, as did Tom Sneva in a Buick.

-At 5:45 p.m., the field was filled to 33 cars, Mike Groff (203.643 mph) on the bubble.
+At 5:45 p.m., the field was filled to 33 cars, Mike Groff (203.643 mph) was on the bubble.
 Jim Crawford then easily bumped out Groff.
-After two crashes, and two slow qualifying attempts, Johnny Rutherford (204.801 mph) was now on the bubble.
+After two practice crashes, and two slow qualifying attempts, Johnny Rutherford (204.801 mph) was now on the bubble.
 Stan Fox bumped him out by over 9 mph, and for the second year in a row, Rutherford was in a position to miss the race.

 Bump Day – Sunday May 20

 Bump Day saw rain in the morning, and the track did not open until 2:30 p.m.
 As the day opened, rookie Buddy Lazier (209.418 mph) was on the bubble.
 After two attempts, John Paul Jr. was able to bump out Lazier.

-In the final 20 minutes, Salt Walther (attempting to make a comeback to racing) took to the track for his first qualifying attempt in ten years.
+In the final twenty minutes, Salt Walther (attempting to make a comeback to racing) took to the track for his first qualifying attempt in ten years.
 Rookie Jeff Andretti (210.268 mph) was on the bubble.
-Andretti was trying to qualify for the first time, and also be the fourth member of the Andretti family to qualify for the same race.
+Andretti was trying to hold on to qualify for the first time, and also be the fourth member of the Andretti family to qualify for the same race.
 Walther completed his run at 210.558 mph, just fast enough to bump Andretti.

-In the final 8 minutes, Walther was on the bubble, trying to hold on to the 33rd and final starting position.
+With eight minutes left, Walther was on the bubble, trying to hang on to the 33rd and final starting position.
 Johnny Rutherford made one last futile effort to bump his way in, but waved off after only two laps.
 That allowed just enough time for Rocky Moran to take to the track.
 His speed of 211.076 mph bumped out Salt Walther at the 6 o'clock gun, and the field was set for race day.